ChandanLabs/secure-user-copilot/secure-copilot/README.md

 **No user data is ever sent to an external server.
 All processing is done on your local device.**

 How is this possible?
--   **`chrome.ai` API:** We use Chrome's built-in, on-device AI models (part of Project Gemini) for all suggestions.
+-   **`chrome.ai` API:** We use Chrome's built-in, on-device AI models (part of Project Gemini Nano) for all suggestions.
 This allows for powerful AI assistance without a connection to the cloud.
 -   **`chrome.storage.local`:** All settings, including your list of disabled websites, are stored securely on your machine, not synced to the cloud.
 -   **No Network Requests:** The extension's core functionality makes no network requests with your text.